nencarc-digital/nenarc.digital/_sources/docs/index.md

 ### Packages Needed

-To begin, git needs to be install on your system.
+To begin, Git is required to be installed on your system.
 Depending if you are on a Windows device or MAC OS device, there are different installation methods to use.

+#### Windows Installation

-For windows, the following [link](https://github.com/git-for-windows/git/releases/download/v2.37.3.windows.1/Git-2.37.3-32-bit.exe) will lead you to the installation package.
+For Windows, the following [link](https://github.com/git-for-windows/git/releases/download/v2.37.3.windows.1/Git-2.37.3-32-bit.exe) will lead you to the installation package.

+#### Mac OS Installation

-For MAC OS, I would recommend the use of Homebrew for the installation, which can be installed via entering the following code into terminal.
+For Mac OS, I would recommend the use of Homebrew for the installation, which can be installed via entering the following code into terminal.

 ```{code-cell} ipython3
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"